JonasHiltl/fastify-queue/README.md

 ### Queue & Worker Options

 You can export two addittional variables besides your Worker Function named `queueConfig` and `workerConfig`.
-They are of type [QueueOptions](https://github.com/taskforcesh/bullmq/blob/dd7efc3390e4a9a90f1b3ee0c3e3c74deb1f0369/docs/gitbook/api/bullmq.queueoptions.md) and [WorkerOptions](https://github.com/taskforcesh/bullmq/blob/dd7efc3390e4a9a90f1b3ee0c3e3c74deb1f0369/docs/gitbook/api/bullmq.workeroptions.md) and if exist can be used to configure addtional options supported by `BullMQ`.
+They are of type [QueueOptions](https://github.com/taskforcesh/bullmq/blob/dd7efc3390e4a9a90f1b3ee0c3e3c74deb1f0369/docs/gitbook/api/bullmq.queueoptions.md) and [WorkerOptions](https://github.com/taskforcesh/bullmq/blob/dd7efc3390e4a9a90f1b3ee0c3e3c74deb1f0369/docs/gitbook/api/bullmq.workeroptions.md) and if exist, can be used to configure addtional options supported by `BullMQ`.

 ```typescript
 export const queueConfig: QueueOptions = {